DEPARTMENT OF MICROGRAVITY AND TRANSLATIONAL REGENERATIVE MEDICINE

 • Cell biology under extreme conditions (space medicine/biology)

-Not all human cells form spheroids when cultured on the Random Positioning Machine (RPM).
-We have now shown that the balance of adhesion proteins, anti-adhesion proteins and cell-cell junctions determines the formation of spheroids on the RPM (Melnik et al., 2023).
+• Not all human cells form spheroids when cultured on the RPM.
+We demonstrated that the balance of adhesion proteins, anti-adhesion proteins and cell-cell junctions determines the formation of spheroids on the RPM (Melnik et al., 2023)

 Effects of regolith dust inhalation